k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 ```

 This is cool because it allows us to extend the KIdentfier if we so desire with custom paths.
 Like for example
 `KIdentifier::registerApplication('foo' , JPATH_SITE.DS.'specialawesomefoopath');`.

-In Koow's case it was done to abstract
-away the paths on different versions of Joomla! and different platforms.
-Imagine doing something like
+In Koowa's case it was used to abstract away the paths on different versions of Joomla! and different platforms.
+Imagine
-`KIdentifier::registerApplication('wpadmin', WORDPRESS_ADMIN_PATH);`, the possibilities are endless!
+doing something like `KIdentifier::registerApplication('wpadmin', WORDPRESS_ADMIN_PATH);`, the possibilities are endless!